ἔσχηκα

 Strong'sG2192

-Rendering RationaleThe verb ἔσχηκα is perfect active indicative, first person singular of ἔχω.
-The perfect tense conveys a completed action with continuing present results, so "I have come to hold (and still hold)" preserves both the root idea of holding/possessing and the ongoing state implied by the perfect aspect.
+Rendering RationaleThe perfect active indicative first person singular expresses a completed act of possessing with continuing present results.
+"I have and hold" reflects both the acquisition and the ongoing state of possession inherent in the perfect tense.